JudyKibe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions : Creates a directory with 751 permissions
-13-change_group : Change the group owner of a file 100-change_owner_and_group : Change the owner and group owner of all the files in the directory
+13-change_group : Change the group owner of a file 100-change_owner_and_group : Change the owner and group owner of all the files in the directory 101-symbolic_link_permissions : Changes the owner and group owner of _hello to vincent and staff respectively.